Regional

 and International Cooperation

-Facilitating dialogue and exchange at the bilateral, regional and international level, along with the promotion of international conventions, standards and best practices are the objectives of the new UNODC integrated programme of technical cooperation on drugs and crime in the Islamic Republic of Iran (2011-2014).
-They feature prominently in each of the programmatic areas of work: illicit trafficking and border management, drug demand reduction and HIV control, crime, justice and corruption.
+Facilitating dialogue and exchange at the bilateral, regional and international level, along with the promotion of international conventions, standards and best practices are the objectives of the UNODC integrated programme of technical cooperation on drugs and crime in the Islamic Republic of Iran (2011-2014).

-Drug demand reduction and HIV control
+Drug Demand Reduction and HIV Control

-past, Iranian experiences have contributed to the enhancement of harm reduction activities and programmes in several countries.
+Iranian experiences have contributed to the enhancement of harm reduction activities and programmes in several countries.

 Crime, Justice and Corruption